 Provide support to over 2700 students and 115 teachers in the high school setting.
 Participation in district level activities related to negotiations for classified and certificated personnel.
 Coordinate the implementation of district level curriculum support programs.
-Participant on bargaining teams in negotiations with certificated and classified staff.
+Participant on bargaining teams in negotiations with

-January 15, 2006-June 30, 2011 Anaheim Union High School District - Anaheim, CA
+January 15, 2006-June 30, 2011

+Anaheim Union High School District - Anaheim, CA